michaljerabek/Crown-Control/README.md

 ## How to use

-*This is still in experimental state so there is no guarantee it will work the same in future versions.
-(I'm still trying to figure out what could be useful.)*
+*This is still in experimental state.
+(I'm still trying to find out what could be useful.)*

 *You have to learn to use it, but if you do, controlling Brackets only from keyboard should be easier.*